CartoDB/carto-selfhosted/README.md

 #### Custom buckets

-In case you want to use your own cloud buckets, read the information in `customer.env` and uncomment the supported provider (AWS S3, GCP Buckets or Azure Buckets).
-Fill in the [credentials](doc/buckets.md).
+In case you want to use your own cloud buckets, follow [these instructions](doc/buckets.md).

 #### Enable BigQuery Oauth connections